learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

 ## Define the Term "Record"

-Back in the old days (1960s and earlier) computers didn't have much memory.
+Back in the old days (the 1960s and earlier) computers didn't have much memory.
 Records were stored on, if you can even believe this, small paper cards called punch-cards.
 They looked like this: